-Tonatiuh Magos is a Resource Mobilization and Advocacy Specialist in Latin America that has led organization’s engagement with governments, United Nations agencies and private sector.
+Tonatiuh Magos is a Resource Mobilisation and Advocacy Specialist in Latin America that has led organisation’s engagement with governments, United Nations agencies and private sector.

 Tonatiuh has participated in the development of policy process on children's rights protection, such as the implementation process of the 2030 Agenda for Sustainable Development, the Global Alliance to End Violence against Children or the General Law on the Rights of Children and Adolescents In Mexico.